lozuwa/impy/README.md

 # Images2Dataset

-Library for converting your images to a dataset
+A python library to convert your images to a dataset.
+Still in development ...